Our product range is growing

 About Emmi Caffè Latte

 When Emmi Caffè Latte was launched in 2004, not only did Emmi bring the first chilled white coffee beverage to the European market, but the foundation for a long-term success story was also laid.
 Emmi Caffè Latte is the most successful Emmi product.
 The product range currently includes ten varieties which are exported to more than 15 countries, although our most important market is still our home market of Switzerland.
 High quality is the key to the product.
-Among other things, Emmi relies on the expertise of the Rast Kaffee Gourmet Rösterei in Ebikon, and only uses coffee beans from Rainforest Alliance-certified farms to make Emmi Caffè Latte.
+Among other things, Emmi relies on the expertise of the Rast Kaffee Gourmet Rösterei in Ebikon, and only uses coffee beans from the Rainforest Alliance Certified farms to make Emmi Caffè Latte.

 Emmi is a major Swiss milk processor.
 The company dates back to 1907, when it was founded by 62 dairy farming cooperatives around Lucerne.
 Over the past 20 years, Emmi has grown into an international, listed group.
 It has for many years pursued a successful strategy based on three pillars: strengthening its Swiss domestic market, growth abroad and cost management.
 Throughout its corporate history, Emmi’s keen awareness of its responsibility to society, animal welfare and the environment has been fundamental to its mission.